marianassales/data-analysis-studies/README.md

 Python; Juyter notebook.

-These files contains some commands for data analysis using Numpy and Pandas.
+These files contains some commands for data analysis.

 Also contains a folder with exercises from the course https://github.com/dsacademybr/PythonFundamentos "Fundamentals of Python for Data Analysis." by https://github.com/dsacademybr